torchnyu/blog/_posts/2020-08-01-resume-review.md

 This looks a lot cleaner.

-Never combine bold, italics or underline in the same word.
+Never combine bold, italics or underline in the same line.

 ## Margins